PanchangniDhangar/fraud-detection-mlops-pipeline/README.md

 ##  Summary

 Fraud-Sentinel-MLOps is a full-stack, explainable, production-ready ML system that demonstrates how modern data science, software engineering, and MLOps come together to solve real-world financial problems.

-It goes beyond prediction — it explains, validates, and deploys intelligence responsibly.

 ---